 In her work (notably Daring Greatly), researcher Brené Brown highlights our society’s tendency to treat exhaustion as a status symbol and productivity as self-worth.
 It’s a toxic currency and one that blinds our business decisions.

-By introducing the element of subtraction into plan execution, the chaos of our internal narrative is simplified; we can reframe our perspective to see subtraction as a positive space, rather than negative.
+By introducing the element of subtraction into plan execution, the chaos of our internal narrative is simplified; we can reframe our perspective to see subtraction as a positive space, rather than a negative.
 A reduction in the number of battles we must endure – constantly making tradeoffs and re-prioritizing – makes room for more effective initiatives that we can now build into our everyday processes and goals.

 The practice of addition and subtraction doesn’t stop at the individual.
 Providing clear guidance on what the organization must stop doing to make room for new processes is exactly how Jack Welsh reinvigorated General Electric (GE) when he first took over as CEO.